This festival takes place on the 15th, 16th & 17th of July each year.

 After breakfast we attend Central Mass following the great procession of “La Mamacha” to bless those present and scare away demons.
 We’ll see the different comparsas and specially the “Saqras” who occupy the rooftops and balconies of the town; these are Euro-Andean devils, dressed in vivid rainbow-colored costumes and elaborate animal masks crowned with extravagant wigs.
 Then we have a filling lunch.

 The afternoon is free for you to enoy and explore the area at your own pace.
 We have dinner, and then we make our way towards the camp Tres Cruces de Oro, 40 km north from Paucartambo, which is situated on the very edge of the Andes mountains at a height of 12,100 feet.
 From Tres Cruces, there is a steep drop into the Amazon basin, which means the view is incredible.
 It’s most famous for the sunrise in the months of June and July because special climatic conditions mean that there are optical illusions.
-We camp the night at Tres Cruces.
+Home stay.
 (B / L / D)

 We wake up before dawn and then set out to see one of the most beautiful natural phenomena in the world: the sunrise at Tres Cruces de Oro (12,100 ft), where the sun “dances” in the sky, or “plays” in the sky.
 We eat some snacks and return back to Paucartambo for a well deserved breakfast!